 What about life insurance for someone with anal cancer?

-If you’ve had surgery to remove the tumour, then you might find that it could be sooner.
-Surgery isn’t a common treatment for anal cancer because the tumour is often small.
+If you’ve had surgery to remove the tumor, then you might find that it could be sooner.
+Surgery isn’t a common treatment for anal cancer because the tumor is often small.
 In some cases where chemotherapy hasn’t worked then there may another more complicated surgery called abdominoperineal resection.